David Morphet

 Moving to the private sector in 1989, he held senior positions in the power and construction companies BICC and Balfour Beatty and served on the council of the CBI.
 From 1993 to 2001 he was a director of Barking Power Ltd, owner and operator of the 1000 MW combined-cycle gas-fired Barking Power Station in London.

 Following the privatisation of British Rail in 1997, he was invited to lead a new industry-wide body, the Railway Forum, established to promote growth and common purpose through dialogue between the multiple successors to British Rail.
 He retired from this position in December 2000.

 With a strong interest in the treatment of mental illness and in mental aftercare, in 1972 he became a founder member of the National Schizophrenia Fellowship (now Rethink) and was its chairman from 1977 to 1982.

 He has published thirteen volumes of verse, the biography of a Victorian journalist, articles on Victorian journalism, and has edited a book on St John's College, Cambridge.
 From 2005 to 2009 he was on the Board of Magma Poetry, for which he has written reviews and articles.
 He edited Magma 39 (Winter 2007/08 issue).
 His verse has appeared in a number of magazines.

+He was the Chairman of the Romney Street Group, current affairs lunch club which meets weekly in the Athenaeum, from 1997 to 2004.

 He has written a series of poems on Dentdale in the Yorkshire Dales National Park, with which both he and his wife have family associations.

 He married Sarah Gillian Sedgwick in 1968.
 They have three children and five grandchildren.